iovisor/gobpf/README.md

 as well as low-level routines to load and use eBPF programs from .elf files.

-gobpf is in early stage, but usable.
-Input and contributions are very much welcome.
+gobpf is at an early stage but is usable nonetheless.
+Input and contributions are very welcome.

-We recommend to vendor gobpf and pin its version as the API probably undergoes change during development.
+We recommend vendoring gobpf and pinning its version as the API is likely to change during development.

 ## Requirements